JoeMrCoffee/OurNoteOrganizer/README.md

 The initial home page displays all notes available to the user; both his/her notes or notes where he/she is a group member.
 The posts are displayed as small squares with their assigned colors.
 Clicking 'VIEW' on any note allows for viewing the full note or article.

 The search bar at the top allows searching through the notes by associated group and post name.
+Search is a Regex search, so complete and partial matches will be returned.

 <div align='center'><img src='OurNoteOrganizer-newpost.png' width='500px'></div>